vertica/VerticaPy/CONTRIBUTING.md

 ### Feature Example

-The vDataFrame a powerful Python object lies at the heart of VerticaPy. vDataFrames consist of vColumn objects that represent columns in the dataset.
+The vDataFrame a powerful Python object that lies at the heart of VerticaPy. vDataFrames consist of vColumn objects that represent columns in the dataset.

 You can find the vDataFrame's many methods in vdataframe.py under the '# Methods' comment.